Bardin0/Bardin0/README.md

 I'm a passionate developer studying computer science at the University of Guelph.
 I love to explore new technologies and solve challenging problems.
 I have experience in various programming languages and frameworks and enjoy working on both front-end and back-end development.

-- 🔭 I’m currently working on 2D-Game
+- 🔭 I’m currently working on a 2D-Game built in Java
-- 🌱 I’m currently learning mySQL
+- 🌱 I’m currently learning spring/springboot
 - ⚡ Fun fact: I'm pretty good at soccer

 ## Languages and Tools